pgeu/pgeu-system/docs/invoices/payment.md

 providers using the Plaid implementation class.
 Each of them should then be tied to one *item* in plaid.

+#### Gocardless

+Gocardless is another aggregation service that can automatically download transaction lists from different banks.
+At the time of this writing, they had much better options than Plaid for small organisations or pay as you go, at least for organisations based in Europe.

+Unlike Plaid, however, it does not support webhooks for reacting quicker.
+However, given how seldom most banks update their data towards their partners anyway, the difference is unlikely to amount to much in practice.

 ## Currencies

 The system can only support one currency, globally, at any given